 - A Centrali workspace (v2.9.0 or later)

-- Some compute functions ready to use (or we'll create them)
+- Some functions ready to use (or we'll create them)

 - Basic familiarity with the Centrali console